 “Not the ring and dress but cars, reception, and honeymoon are on me.”

-“Well thanks, dad but why so generous?”
+“Well thanks, Dad, but why so generous?”

 “You’ve worked for hardly any pay for nearly a year now.
 Without your contribution, we would be even worse off.
 Take it as a sign of appreciation.”